drdaemos/xc5-docs/en/design_changes/working_with_footer.md

 Of course, do not forget to upload **visa.jpg** image into the `<X-Cart>/skins/default/en/modules/Tony/FooterDemo/img/` folder.

 Our mod is almost done and we only need to apply several CSS rules in order to make the appearance of updated footer smooth.
-We are going to [add new CSS file]({{ baseurl_lang }}/design_changes/adding_css_and_js_files.html) to our mod.
+We are going to {% link "add new CSS file" rkvxo-3mP %} to our mod.

 We create the `<X-Cart>/classes/XLite/Module/Tony/FooterDemo/View/AView.php` file with the following content: